 St. Albert, AB

-Arinn Young, a member of Canada’s 2014 world champion team, has always been passionate about basketball.
-When knee injuries prevented her from playing stand-up basketball in 2011, family friend and wheelchair basketball coach, Max MacMillan pushed Young to give wheelchair basketball a try.
+When knee injuries prevented her from playing stand-up basketball in 2011, family friend and wheelchair basketball coach Max MacMillan pushed Young to give wheelchair basketball a try.

 A strong player in stand-up ball, where she won over 15 MVP awards and two city championships, Young immediately fell in love with the wheelchair sport, describing it as more positive than the stand-up game.
-At home under the basket, she helped lead her club team, the Edmonton Inferno, to a Canadian Women’s Championship in 2013.
-Young loves the aggression of the game, which she says pumps her up.
+At home under the basket, she helped lead her club team, the Edmonton Inferno, to a Canadian women’s championship in 2013.

-First named as a full-time player to the Sr. National Team in 2014, Young says the opportunity to wear the Team Canada jersey means the world to her.
+First named as a full-time player to the senior national team in 2014, Young says the opportunity to wear the Team Canada jersey means the world to her.

-Studies and plays at the University of Alabama… Off the court, Young coaches a Gr.
-9 stand-up basketball team and enjoys spending time with family and friends.
+Studied and played at the University of Alabama for five years where she earned a Bachelor’s degree in kinesiology… Off the court, Young coaches a Grade nine stand-up basketball team and enjoys spending time with family and friends.

 NOTABLE INTERNATIONAL RESULTS